Let's Go: Learn Go in 30 days

 From its official page, Go is “an open source programming language that makes it easy to build simple, reliable, and efficient software”.

 Go is a popular language.
-According to Stack Overflow 2020 Developer Survey, Go is in the top 5 of most loved languages.
-It ranks in the top 3 most wanted languages.
-Docker, Kubernetes, and a growing list of projects use Go.
+According to Stack Overflow Developer Survey, since 2020, Go is in the top 10 of most admired/desired languages and in the top 15 of the most popular languages.

 Why to choose Go?

-Go reduces the complexity of writing concurrent software.
 Go uses the concept of channels and goroutines.
 These two constructs allow us to have a “queue” and “two threads” to write to and read from it, out-of-the-box.

 In other languages, we would need error-prone code to achieve similar results.
 Threads, locks, semaphores, etc, …